A tender sapling peeped out

 Separated from its ancestral home,

-It metamorphoses into a white layer;
+It morphs into a white layer;

-Pounded in a tank of water and fibre
+Pounded in water and reduced to fibre

 To be made suitable for brush and pen,